Md-Khid/ANN_Classification_Prediction/README.md

 ![4](https://github.com/Md-Khid/ANN_Classification_Prediction/assets/160820522/75816545-5fbd-4f55-9dcf-208cd45574a4)

 Based on the output, it seems that the columns "person_emp_length" and "loan_int_rate" contain some missing values.
 To address this issue, we can decide on the most appropriate method for replacing the missing values.
-Possible approaches include using the mean, median, or mode depending on the data distribution.
+Possible approaches include using the mean, median or mode depending on the data distribution.

 #### Fill missing values
 ```